Saturday, November 26, 2016

 “Who were the Shudras” : A critique

-Dr. Ambedkar proposed a new theory through this book to explain origin of the Shudra Varna.
+Dr. Ambedkar proposed a new theory through this book to explain the origin of the Shudra Varna.
 The theory is outlined as under:

 (1) The Shudras were one of the Aryan communities of the Solar race.

 (2) There was a time when the Aryan society recognized only three Varnas, namely.
-Brahmins, Kshatriyas and Vaishyas.
+Brahmins, Kshatriyas, and Vaishyas.

 (3) The Shudras did not form a separate Varna.
 They ranked as part of the Kshatriya Varna in the Indo-Aryan society.